pnwairfire/bluesky/docs/configuration.md

 ## Configuring BlueSky Runs

+Config settings can be specified in separate config file(s) as well as via command line options.
+Config files are loaded in the order they appear on the command line, with each subsequent files overriding any config parameters already set.
+Next, the comand line settings are applied in the order they are specified, overriding any config paramters already set.

+For example if config1.json specifies foo=bar and bar=1, and
+config2.json specifies foo=baz and baz=3, and if bsp is invoked like:

+    $ bsp -i input.json -c config1.json -c config2.json

+then the net result is foo=baz, bar=1, baz=3.
+If you add '-C foo=bsdf' to the command

+    $ bsp -i input.json -c config1.json -c config2.json -C foo=bsdf

+then regardless of where it is specified in the command, foo will be 'bsdf', bar will remain 1, and baz will remain 3.

+The command line options are specifying configuration are:

+  - `-C`, `--config-option`
+  - `-B`, `--boolean-config-option`
+  - `-I`, `--integer-config-option`
+  - `-F`, `--float-config-option`
+  - `-J`, `--json-config-option`
+  - `-c`, `--config-file`

+Use `bsp`'s `-h` option to get more more information about each config related option.

 ### 'config' Fields

 The 'config' object has sub-objects specific to the modules to be run, as